RSVP Online: How to Collect RSVPs for Any Event in 2026 (Free Guide)

 Keep it focused.
 These are the essential fields for a wedding RSVP form:

-4. Dietary restrictions — Free text field for allergies or requirements
+- Dietary restrictions — Free text field for allergies or requirements (see our wedding RSVP dietary requirements guide for what to collect)

 Resist the urge to add more.
 Every extra field reduces your completion rate.
 You can always follow up with specific guests later.